mveram97/bank-end-framework/README.md

 ├── pom.xml

 ```
 Therefore, in order to make requests, the class Application.java must be running.
-By default, our port that will hear our requests is set as 8080, if you want to change the port you can change it in the application properties file.
-For this reason, all our requests will be sent to the path <http://localhost:8080/> +{route of our endpoint}.
+By default, the port that handles requests is set to 8080.
+If you want to change the port, you can modify it in the application properties file.
+For this reason, all requests will be sent to the path http://localhost:8080/ + {route of our endpoint}.

 ## Endpoints List

-To see all endpoints available and the information related to them, you can download the next worksheet:
+To view all endpoints available and the information related to them, you can download the following worksheet:

 [Download Endpoints worksheet clicking this message.](.readmeFiles/Endpoints.xlsx)

 ## How do I access to the database with H2?

-Since the database is administered by H2, first you should be running Spring Boot, so Application.java must be running while you are using the database or it will return a server error.
-When Application.java starts, search on your navigator for <http://localhost:8080/h2-ui> to access to the database.
+Since the database is managed by H2, make sure Spring Boot is running.
+Application.java must be running while you are using the database or it will return a server error.
+When Application.java starts, open your browser and navigate to http://localhost:8080/h2-ui to access the database.
 You’ll see the following menu:
 ![H2 Console](.readmeFiles/h2Console.png)

 Complete the entries with the data we found in application.properties.
-There you can change User Name and Password to use whatever you want to.
+There you can change User Name and Password to use whatever you want.

 ## Testing
+[Añadir detalles de testing aquí (Como estan hechos los tests/clase testcontext...).]

 ## Contributors